 Texan Cities That Border Mexico

 Texas has several border towns that offer Mexican food, desert beauty, and a rich history of cultural diversity.
-Texas has the longest stretch of border territory of the four U.S. states on the Rio Grande.
+Texas has the most extended border territory of the four U.S. states on the Rio Grande.
 It borders the four Mexican states of Tamaulipas, Leon, Chihuahua, and Coahuila.

 Brownsville Texas

 Brownsville is Cameron County’s seat near the western Gulf Coast.
 With its proximity to the border, it has a sister city, Matamoros, in Tamaulipas, Mexico.
-The two cities create a huge metroplex, which is why 93.9% of Brownsville’s population is Hispanic.
+The two towns create a huge metroplex, so 93.9% of Brownsville’s population is Hispanic.

 - A commercial hub thanks to international trade with Mexico, it is a fast-growing manufacturing city.